EricPalo/ESRIapp/README.md

 During the building vectorization it was not possible to refine buildings into individual features, given the time constraints.
 As a result, the features derived from the .las files are in groups based on buildings that are within three meters of one another – according to the classified .las file.
 This effects the output of the rooftop area

 ## Future Improvments
+⋅⋅1.Spending a greater amount of time refining building vectorization ⋅⋅2.Increase size of study area

 ## Licensing information
 This application is licensed under Version 3.0 of the GNU General Public Licence.
 As such, any credited use/re-purposing of this application is allowed.